rapid7/insightconnect-plugins/plugins/joe_sandbox/help.md

 # Description

-Joe Sandbox Cloud executes files and URLs fully automated in a controlled environment and monitors the behavior of applications and the operating system for suspicious activities
+[Joe Sandbox](https://www.joesecurity.org) executes files and URLs fully automated in a controlled environment and monitors the behavior of applications and the operating system for suspicious activities.

+This plugin supports Joe Sandbox Cloud and Joe Sandbox (on-premise) instances and utilizes the [Joe Sandbox API](https://github.com/joesecurity/jbxapi).

 # Key Features

-*This plugin does not contain any key features.*
+* Submit samples and URLs for sandbox analysis
+* Search, list, get, download, and delete analyses
+* Get, list, and manage server and user info
+*
 # Requirements

-*This plugin does not contain any requirements.*
+* API Key
+* Sandbox server (if not using cloud)

 # Supported Product Versions